Can I Short Sale My Investment Property?

-Bank of America has several short sale programs available that involve little to no hardship.
-Some of these programs pay you to do the short sale, but generally not in regards to an investment property.
+Bank of America had several short sale programs available that involve little to no hardship.
+They have since gone away.
+Some of these programs paid you to do the short sale, but generally not in regards to an investment property.

 Preparing for a Short Sale on an Investment Property

 The first thing to do is write a hardship letter.